Have you ever see the working of 3D printers? Do you want to know the procedure of 3D printing?

 You can use a computer and its several programs to control 3D printers.
 The manufacturers often provide an optimized bundle of software packaged with their own models.
-Slicer is a famous program that is often utilized in 3D printers.
-It takes 3D object file and makes its slices to form layers for printing.
-This procedure is based on some particular parameters that may need advance adjustments like resolutions and the height of layer.
+The slicer is a famous program that is often utilized in 3D printers.
+It takes a 3D object file and makes its slices to form layers for printing.
+This procedure is based on some particular parameters that may need advance adjustments like resolutions and the height of the layer.
 With another print control software, you can adjust the distance between the build platform and extruder.
 It allows you to manage the temperature of the extruder and change it in 3D.
 The real software work will depend on the demands of your printing project.
 In numerous cases, the printing can be straightforward by connecting your printer to your PC and load the object file followed by pressing “Print”.

-Related to the frequent materials employed by FDM 3D printers, they are known as PLA (polylactic acid) that is an acrylonitrile butadiene styrene (ABS) and biodegradable polymer.
+Related to the frequent materials employed by FDM 3D printers, they are known as PLA (polylactic acid) which is an acrylonitrile butadiene styrene (ABS) and biodegradable polymer.
 This lightweight material comes with mechanical toughness and strong resistance impact.
-You can buy these filaments in 1 kg spools and 0.07 inches diameter.
+You can buy these filaments in 1 kg spools and 0.07 inches in diameter.

 You may find variations in the bodies of advanced 3D printers.
 Some printers are made of plastic and offer minimalist feel, but others may come with durable metal frames.
 Costly 3D printers contain enclosed printing areas and the cheapest printers of this type come with an open frame.
 Open frame printers allow you to see the printing procedures clearly, but this feature may cause extra noise.
 Another drawback of the open body is emanating fumes.
 If you are using ABS for printing, you will need a well-ventilated room and protect yourself from emanating fumes.
 These fumes may cause headaches.

 A printer head is represented as an extruder in a 3D printer.
 It comes with a nozzle to squirt the watery filament coating the model.
 Above an extruder, you can see a melting chamber that is used to liquefy material through heating elements.
 The filament is carefully fed into the extruder via a hole visible at the top of the 3D printer.
-For dissipation of heat, a small but functional fan is incorporated nearby nozzle.
+For the dissipation of heat, a small but functional fan is incorporated nearby nozzle.

 An important part of the 3D printer where the objects get their shape.
 This area is also known as build platform and it is larger similar to the build area of the printer.
-For adherence, the print bed should be treated with a glue before printing.
+For adherence, the print bed should be treated with glue before printing.
 This glue will be removed after the completion of the job.
 Some printers come with heated platforms to decrease the tendency of distorting of models printed in the presence of ABS thermoplastics.

 Extruder assembly associated with a print bed moves a 3D printer in and out, up and down and side to side.
 It is important for the extruder to consistently deposit all layers one by one.
 Motors connected to each axis and belt control these movements for the smooth procedures.
 There may be some variations in the movements of each 3D printer.

 Once you hit the printing button, your 3D printer will start working.
 Its melting chamber gradually heats up to get the required temperature.
-The extruder moves down to its initial position and put itself really close to a print bed, almost touch it.
-All this procedure is important to adhere the 1st layer to its build platform.
+The extruder moves down to its initial position and puts itself really close to a print bed, almost touch it.
+All this procedure is important to adhere to the 1st layer to its build platform.
 After heating, the plastic is melted down and extruder begins depositing layer after layer as instructed by your design file that the printer has received.
 This layer may vary in thickness and this is an important factor to determine the quality of your final printed object.
 This point is known as the resolution of the printer.
 Typical resolution may vary between 100 and 250 microns.

 It is important to note that the FDM printing always creates objects from bottom in consecutive layers.
 If you want to print multiple items with your printer, they will simultaneously get printed.
 After finishing printing, the extruder moves back to its place and you can see your finished object.
-Some printers can make it challenging to remove the final product from build platform, but pay close attention to its procedures.
+Some printers can make it challenging to remove the final product from the build platform, but pay close attention to its procedures.